Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 But even if we didn’t have a shortage of doctors, most of them have neither the training nor the time necessary to support people in making lasting behavioral changes.
 The same is true for most other healthcare professionals, including nurse practitioners and physician assistants.

 We could start training doctors and other healthcare providers in this area, but that still wouldn’t solve the problem.
 Our “sickcare” system is not set up to deliver this type of care.
-The average visit with a primary care provider in the Unites States is ten to twelve minutes, with newer doctors spending as little as eight minutes per visit with patients.
+The average visit with a primary care provider in the United States is ten to twelve minutes, with newer doctors spending as little as eight minutes per visit with patients.
 That’s barely enough time to say hello, review the patient’s current medications, and possibly prescribe a new one.
-It’s not even remotely enough time to assess what behavior and lifestyle changes would be most effective for the patient and provide the support necessary for sustaining them for a lifetime.
+It’s not even remotely enough time to assess what behavior and lifestyle changes would be most effective for the patient and provide the support necessary for sustaining them for a lifetime, not to mention that healthcare can be so expensive that many people avoid going to the doctor altogether.

 Health coaches are the solution